worthingtonse/client-prompts/Ideas In Progress/QMAIL/erd.md

-        string PublicAlias "The client determines what they will be called" string PublicDescription "The client determines what is their description" int SendingPrice "The price the sender must pay to send" }
+        string PublicAlias "The client determines what they will be called" string PublicDescription "The client determines what is their description" int SendingPrice "The price the sender must pay to send" int SessionKey "The session key"
+        int MinuntesUntilTimeout "How many minutes before the session key timesout." datetime StartDateTime "The time the session started" }